Ebadi-Fereshteh/Python-for-beginners/Lesson_5/Readme.md

 -----------------------------------------------------------------------------

 ### 2.tictactoe.py

-implement the tictactoe Game with this properties:
+]mplement your tic-tac-toe Game with the following features:

-+ have win and equals conditionals for players
++ Have win and equals conditions for players
-+ the user can be select from menu: play Vs computer or other player
++ The user can choose from the menu: play Vs computer or other player
-+ show each player with deference color
++ Displaying the pieces of two players with two different colors (using the desired library)
-+ print duration play time after end the game
++ Print the elapsed time after completing the game

 Example output: